 This tutorial has been a long time coming.
-Tumblers are a labor of love with all the steps and dry time.
-The epoxy tumbler tutorial ended up being a labor of love too.
+Epoxy tumblers are a labor of love with all the steps and dry time.
+This tumbler tutorial ended up being a labor of love too.

-This tutorial is meant for epoxy tumbler beginners.
+This type of cup is perfect for epoxy tumbler beginners.
 I wanted to show how to do an epoxy tumbler without glitter as they are much easier than their glitter counterpart.
-They typically require two coats of epoxy versus three when you do glitter.
+They typically require two coats of epoxy versus three or more when you do glitter.

 Epoxy Tumbler Safety

 Before we begin it is important to brush up on your Epoxy Tumbler Safety.
 Epoxy is toxic so you should take the necessary precautions and have proper ventilation.